marb61a/marb61a.github.io/projects.md

 **PROJECTS**
-I am constantly experimenting with technologies to keep up to date with the latest developments and trends.
-I have numerous projects here on Github as well as elsewhere.
+I am constantly experimenting and evaluating technologies to keep up to date with the latest developments and trends across web and mobile development and to this end I have numerous projects here on Github as well as elsewhere.
 As I use a range of OS (Various Windows versions & Linux distros) I use the Cloud9 IDE a lot for projects.
 I am available for collaboration at my Cloud 9 address
   - (https://c9.io/marb)

 Some of the technologies that are used in the projects are -